 1) What is the NISE Network?

-The National Informal STEM Education Network (NISE Network)is a national community of informal educators and scientists dedicated to fostering public awareness, engagement, and understanding of current science, technology, engineering, and math (STEM).
+The National Informal STEM Education Network (NISE Net) is a community of informal educators and scientists dedicated to supporting learning about science, technology, engineering, and math (STEM) across the United States.
 The mission of the NISE Network is to build the capacity of informal science education institutions and research organizations to work together to raise public awareness, understanding, and engagement with current science, technology, engineering, and math (STEM).

-The NISE Network community within the United States is organized around seven Regional Hubs based on geographic proximity.
+The NISE Network community within the United States is organized around four Regional Hubs based on geographic proximity.
 Regional Hubs Leaders facilitate partner interaction in the Network, help museum educators and scientists connect with each other, host regional workshops, and provide support to organizations in their respective regions.
 Regional Hub Leader contacts and a map can be found on our Contact Us page.

 For more information about the NISE Network please see the About page.